THE PORTRAIT EXPOSED

 Class size: Minimum four; maximum 10

-Time: 8 am to 1 pm on selected Saturdays.
+Time: 12pm to 5 pm on selected Saturdays and Sundays.

 Please arrive 15 minutes before the workshop commences to ensure we start on time